ferrydeboer/fluentassertions-analysis/docs/hotspots_ndepend.md

 As mentioned there is a set of rules that are considered critical.
 Now these rules can return results with varying severity because each returned code element can contain varying levels of `Annual Interest`.
-There are 5 critial rules violated.
+There are 5 critial rules violated, see the results [here](../data/ndepend/NDependOut/NDependReport.html#QGSQuery3682185683).
 Let's look at them individually.

 ### [ND1000](https://www.ndepend.com/default-rules/NDepend-Rules-Explorer.html?ruleid=ND1000): Avoid types too big (1)